VencislavKA/Coronavirus-Web-Scaper/README.md

 This service helps to connect to the database.

 ### UpdateInformationService
-This service collects the information from the site (https://coronavirus.bg) on every 24 hours and adds it in to the database.
+This service collects the information every 24 hours from the site (https://coronavirus.bg) and adds it to the database.
 It works on hosted service.